Alvaro2560/Alvaro2560/README.md

 Hello, my name is Álvaro Fontenla and I am studying Computer Engineering at [University of La Laguna](https://www.ull.es).
 I have a strong interest in software development, algorithms, and artificial intelligence.

-- 🔭 I’m currently learning and improving my skills in Artificial Intelligence and Rust.
+- 🔭 I’m currently learning and improving my skills in Artificial Intelligence.
 - 💬 Talk with me over tech, basket, music and anime!
 - 📫 How to reach me: alvaro.fontenla.33@ull.edu.es